isBre/Ethics-in-AI-Notes/index.md

 ## Article 13-14 - Information to be provided to the data subject

-In addition to these conditions, the GDPR also specifies the information that should be provided to the data subject regarding the processing of their personal data.
-This information is outlined in Article 13-14, the relevant recitals, and the Article 29 Working Party (now European Data Protection Board) Guidelines on consent.
+In addition to these conditions, the **GDPR also specifies the information that should be provided to the data subject regarding the processing of their personal data.** This information is outlined in Article 13-14, the relevant recitals, and the Article 29 Working Party (now European Data Protection Board) Guidelines on consent.
 Here's a summary of the information that should be provided:

-- Identity of the controller and, if applicable, the controller's representative, along with their contact details.
+- **Identity of the controller** and (where applicable) controller’s representative and their contact details
-- Contact details of the data protection officer.
+- **Contact details** of the data protection officer
-- Purposes of the processing for which the personal data are intended.
+- **Purposes of the processing** for which the personal data are intended
-- Legal basis for the processing.
+- **Legal basis** for the processing
-- Categories of personal data involved.
+- **Categories of personal data concerned**
-- Recipients or categories of recipients who will receive the personal data.
+- **Recipients or categories of recipients** of the personal data
-- Period for which the personal data will be stored, or the criteria used to determine that period if it's not possible to provide an exact duration.
+- **Period** for which the personal data will be stored, or if that is not possible, the criteria used to determine that period
-- Existence of the data subject's rights, including the right to access, rectify, erase, restrict processing, object to processing, and data portability.
+- Existence of the **right to request from the controller access to and rectification or erasure of personal data** or restriction of processing concerning the data subject and to object to processing as well as the right to data portability
-- Right to lodge a complaint with a supervisory authority.
+- **Right to lodge a complaint with a supervisory authority**
-- Source of the personal data if they were not directly obtained from the data subject.
+- **Source** from which personal data originate
-- Existence of automated decision-making, including profiling, and meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+- **Existence of automated decision-making**, including profiling

 &nbsp;

 ## Article 17 - Right to Erasure

-Article 17 of the General Data Protection Regulation (GDPR) outlines the right to erasure, also known as the "right to be forgotten."
-This right grants individuals the ability to request the deletion of their personal data from a data controller without undue delay, under certain circumstances.
+Article 17 of the General Data Protection Regulation (GDPR) outlines the right to erasure, also known as the "right to be forgotten". **This right grants individuals the ability to request the deletion of their personal data from a data controller without undue delay, under certain circumstances**.
 Here is a breakdown of the article:

 1. The data subject's right to erasure:
    - Individuals have the right to obtain the erasure of their personal data without undue delay.